apache/metron/metron-platform/metron-indexing/README.md

 parameter `topology.message.timeout.secs`.
 Ignored if batchSize is `1`, since this disables batching.
 * `enabled` : Whether the writer is enabled (default `true`).

+### Elasticsearch
+Metron comes with built-in templates for the default sensors for Elasticsearch.
+When adding a new sensor, it will be necessary to add a new template defining the output fields appropriately.
+In addition, there is a requirement for a field `alert` of type `nested` for Elasticsearch 2.x installs.
+This is detailed at [metron-elasticsearch](../metron-elasticsearch/README.md)

 ### Indexing Configuration Examples
 For a given  sensor, the following scenarios would be indicated by the following cases: